lassoan/SlicerTotalSegmentator/README.md

 - Select `Segmentation` -> `Create new segmentation`
 - Click `Apply`
   - When this module is used the first time, it needs to download and install PyTorch and TotalSegmentator Python packages and weights for the AI models.
 This can take 5-10 minutes and several GB disk space.
-  - If a GPU is available then results are computed within about 20 seconds in fast mode, and 1-2 minutes in normal mode.
-If computation is done on CPU then it may take up to 5-15 minutes in fast mode.
+  - Expected computation time:
+    - With CUDA-capable GPU: 20-30 seconds in fast mode, 40-50 seconds in full-resolution mode.
+    - Without GPU: 1 minute in fast mode, 40-50 minutes in full-resolution mode.
-- To display the segmentation in 3D click the `Show 3D` button
+- To display the segmentation in 3D: click the `Show 3D` button

 ## User interface

 - Inputs
   - Input volume: input CT image
   - Segmentation task: instead of the default "total" segmentation, a more specialized segmentation model can be chosen
-  - Fast: performs segmentation faster, but with less accuracy
+  - Fast: performs segmentation faster, but at lower resolution
 - Outputs
   - Segmentation: it will contain a brain segment, which specifies the brain region
   - Show 3D: show/hide segments in 3D views